hohsieh/hec-ras-docker/README.md

 docker build .
 ```

-load your project files and your runscript into some directory. decide where your results need to live.
+load your project files, config file, and project bash script into some directory. decide where your results need to live.

 run the container: